cziabata/Social_Network_Prototype_v.2/social_network/README.md

 # Changing in this commit:

-## create status span with simple edit it function using local state in class component
+## create simple profile API which put and get user status on/from server